Redemption (card game): Game play

 The object of the game is to rescue the required number of Lost Souls (usually five) before the opponent does.
 To rescue a Lost Soul, a player must initiate a rescue attempt by playing a Hero.
 The opponent then plays an Evil Character to block the rescue attempt and start a battle.
 In a battle, players take turns playing Enhancement cards to make their characters stronger.
 When both players have finished playing Enhancements, the player whose character's Strength is equal to or higher than their opponent's Toughness wins the battle; if the Hero defeats the Evil Character (either by having higher Strength or by removing the Evil Character from the battle via a special ability), the Hero rescues the Lost Soul.
 After the battle, the winning character remains in play and can be used again on the next turn, and the losing character as well as all Enhancements played during the battle are discarded.
+Souls can also be rescued by the “Son of God” card.

 Unlike popular trading card games like Pokémon and Magic: The Gathering, Redemption has no built-in resource system; that is, players are not required to meet any requirements or pay any costs in order to put cards into play.
 Restrictions or penalties are instead placed on the special abilities of the cards themselves in order to balance game play.

 One unique aspect that sets Redemption apart from other CCGs is that while every deck contains both good and evil characters, the game is only won by using good characters.
 Evil characters can prevent the opponent from winning, but they themselves do not have a chance to win the game.